 - communicating the patient’s status with the hospice care team

-Hospice nurses can work in a variety of settings ranging from hospitals, skilled nursing facilities, and specialized hospice centers.
-As the role focuses on making a patient’s remaining days comfortable, the patient’s home is often the desired setting and hence the hospice nurse will come to the patient.
+Hospice nurses can work in a variety of settings including hospitals, skilled nursing facilities, and specialized hospice centers.
+As the role focuses on making a patient’s remaining days comfortable, the patient’s home is often the desired setting, meaning that the hospice nurse comes to the patient.

 The use of medicine is not the only tool that is critical in this area of healthcare.
 Being able to listen and stay present during the dying process can mean a less emotionally and physically painful experience for patients and their loved ones.

-As one of the lead caregivers for terminal patients in the final stages of life, hospice nurses can also be responsible for educating families on what to expect and ensuring that they are included in the care process if they want to be.
-To do this, a hospice nurse can teach families what and how to monitor symptoms and alleviate discomfort.
-Changes in the patient’s status is constantly communicated with the hospice team and family to determine how best to proceed with patient and family wishes.
+As one of the lead caregivers for terminal patients in the final stages of life, hospice nurses can also be responsible for educating families on what to expect and ensuring that, if they want to be, they are included in the care process.
+To do this, a hospice nurse can teach families how to monitor symptoms and alleviate discomfort.
+Changes in the patient’s status are constantly communicated with the hospice team and family to determine how best to proceed with patient and family wishes.

 How to become a hospice nurse

-The first step to becoming a hospice nurse is to become a RN and to gain experience in an acute care setting.
-To do this, individual must first earn a bachelor’s of science in nursing (BSN) or an associate degree in nursing (ADN) and pass the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
+The first step to becoming a hospice nurse is to become an RN and to gain experience in an acute care setting.
+To do this, the individual needs to first earn a bachelor’s of science in nursing (BSN) or an associate degree in nursing (ADN) and pass the National Council Licensing Examination for Registered Nurses (NCLEX-RN).

 Associate degree in nursing (ADN)